 Thermal barriers are designed to make it more difficult for a fire inside the living space to gain access to the source of fuel in the spray foam leaving the home’s occupants with more time to escape.
 Spray foam can be protected with an intumescent coating, which is applied on top of the foam and bubbles up when exposed to heat forming a flame-resistant barrier.
 Call Air Tight Foam Insulation Contractors for this kind of protection for your home and business.

 Ignition barriers are required in foam-insulated attics, crawlspaces, and other areas that can't be used as living space and have limited access.
 They offer a lower order of protection and are intended simply to prevent a possible flame source from making direct contact with the foam.
 Ignition barriers must earn code approval on a case-by-case basis by passing a burn test—ACC 377, appendix X, also known as the modified NFPA 286 test administered by the ICC-ES.
 All spray-foam manufacturers now offer products that qualify for Tulsa attic insulation or crawlspace use when combined with an appropriate coating material.
-For more information about Tulsa attic insulation and Tulsa foam insulation call us anytime.
+For more information about Tulsa attic insulation, Tulsa foam insulation and Tulsa Insulation Company call us anytime.

 Tulsa Attic Insulation